Andy Hockley

 Andy Hockley is a Welsh actor and singer born in 1959 in Pontypridd, South Wales.

 He has performed extensively in theatres around the UK for nearly 40 years.
 Internationally his work has taken him to Italy, Denmark, Switzerland, Poland, Ireland and Singapore.

-On television, he is best known as Mr Jolly of the Roundabout Stop in the BBC's iconic children's programme Playdays.
-He recorded two series in the mid-'90s and was, in fact, the last Mr Jolly before the programme ended in 1997.
+On television, he is best known as Mr. Jolly of the Roundabout Stop in the BBC's iconic children's programme Playdays.
+He recorded two series in the mid-'90s and was the final actor to perform Mr. Jolly (Robin Fritz and Clive Duncan being his two predecessors) before the programme ended in 1997.

-He has appeared in 16 pantomimes at the Belgrade Theatre in Coventry, latterly as Dame.
+He has appeared in 20 pantomimes at the Belgrade Theatre in Coventry, latterly as grumbleweed the gnome.

 He voiced Imp Y Celyn and Adult Tomjon in Cosgrove Hall's adaptations of Terry Pratchett's Discworld novels, Soul Music and Wyrd Sisters.

 He played Monsieur Firmin in Cameron Mackintosh's 25th Anniversary tour of The Phantom of the Opera and then reprised the role at Her Majesty's Theatre in London for two years.
 In 2016 he played Grandpa Potts in the very successful UK/Ireland tour of Chitty Chitty Bang Bang.